Patterns, Flows, and Interrelationship

 General Systems Theory (GST), arising out of the biological sciences, attempts to map general principles for how all systems work, especially living systems.
 Instead of examining phenomena by attempting to break things down into component parts, GST explores phenomena in terms of dynamic patterns of relationship.
 This shift in focus– from things frozen in time to dynamic relationships–underlies systems thinking.

-What do we mean by a “system”?
+What is meant by a “system”?
 We could use the term “system” for any pattern of relationship, from an atom to a galaxy, from a cell to an ecosystem.
 As a system, I function through relationships within and around “me.”
 These words flow onto this web page through a myriad of complex interrelationships within this “body-mind.”
 As you read them, the words create a relationship between you and me, as you process them within the intricacies of relationships within your body/mind.
 My words are intelligible to you because of the complexity of relationships that form the language and culture we share.

 Certain patterns of relationship and information flow seem to inhere in all living systems, in plants, animals, ecosystems, social groupings, communities, and organizations.
 Out of these patterns, our very universe forms itself, and all life within it.